Virasoro Entanglement Berry Phases: State-changing parallel transport

 In the $u$-coordinate such a functional can be written as

 Using the coordinate change Eq.~\eqref{eq:uzcoordtransf}, we can represent the projection in the $z$-coordinate as

 When applied to the eigenfunctions of $H_{\rm mod}$ the projection becomes

 which is a standard representation of the Dirac delta function.
 To show that $P_0$ vanishes on commutators of the form $[H_{\rm mod},Y]$, it suffices to remark that one can take $Y$ to satisfy $[H_{\rm mod},Y]=\lambda Y$ with $\lambda\neq 0$ without loss of generality.
 This shows that Eq.~\eqref{eq:projectionoperator} defines a good projection operator in the sense of Eq.~\eqref{eq:projconditions}.
+Unlike for the case of the ordinary Virasoro algebra treated in Section~\ref{app:nondiag}, there is no ambiguity in the resulting projection.